 Last year, Google announced there would be penalties for all sites that are not encrypted with HTTPS, marking them as “not secure” in Chrome.
 It has also become a ranking signal affecting search ranking algorithms, meaning by not using HTTPS as your transfer protocol it will harm your SEO.

-But before you switch everything over, it is good to understand why and how, so we are going to break it down for you!
+But before you switch everything over, it is good to understand why and how; below is a breakdown.

 HTTP stands for HyperText Transfer Protocol and is an application for transmitting and receiving information across the Internet.

-HTTPS on the other hand stands for Secure HyperText Transfer Protocol and is basically a secure version of HTTP, using SSL (Secure Socket Layer) to transmit information from one point to the other.
-The SSL is an extra security layer that helps protect information.
-This is the main reasons why Google prefers HTTPS.
+HTTPS, on the other hand, stands for Secure HyperText Transfer Protocol and is basically a secure version of HTTP, using SSL (Secure Socket Layer) to transmit information from one point to the other.
+The SSL is an extra security layer that helps protect information; the main reason Google prefers HTTPS.

-Switching a whole website to HTTPS in Magento is pretty easy if your server is configured right and you have a valid SSL Certificate.
+Switching an entire website to HTTPS in Magento is pretty easy if your server is configured right and you have a valid SSL Certificate.
 See below a simple step:

-Seems simple right?
-But of course, nothing is ever that simple!
-While changing a website to HTTPS is easy, you need to consider other elements as well.
+Simple enough, right?
+Just remember, whilst changing a website to HTTPS is easy, you need to consider other elements as well.

 Follow the steps below to stop this:

-One issue with some certificates is that you can only purchase them with or without the www. bit of the URL.
-This can be an issue as you will need to set your Magento URLs to the URL matching the certificate
+One issue with some certificates is that you may have purchased them without the www. part of a URL.
+This can be an issue when the incorrect URL is used, though it’s easily avoidable so long as you set your Magento URLs to the URL matching the certificate.

 There are many tools that can spot any elements that are off, such as Chrome’s Developer Tools and Firefox Firebug.

-If you do have any questions for us about your current site or an upcoming project, feel free to get in touch and we would be more than happy to help out!
-Head to our contact page for the details to get in touch with the team in either our Cardiff or Cornwall offices!
+If you have any questions for us about your current site or an upcoming project, feel free to get in touch, we would be more than happy to help.
+Head to our contact page for the details.
+We hope to speak to you soon!